truenas/documentation/content/SCALE/SCALEUIReference/Datasets/EditACLScreens.md

 {{< /hint >}}

 ### POSIX ACL Advanced Settings
-The **Advanced** section lets users **Apply Permissions Recursively** to all directories, files, and child datasets within the current dataset, further specifying data sharing capabilities.
+The **Advanced** section lets users **Apply Permissions Recursively** to all directories, files, and child datasets within the current dataset.

 To access advanced POSIX ACL settings, click **Add ACL** on the **Unix Permissions Editor**.
 The **Select a preset ACL** window displays with two radio buttons.